 Can You Make Money From Mining Bitcoin?

 At first glance, Bitcoin mining appears profitable.
-As of November 2020, the reward per block was 6.25 bitcoins, and one bitcoin is worth almost $18,000.
-According to these figures, Bitcoin generates more than $100,000 worth of value every 10 minutes.
+In 2021, the reward per block was 6.25 bitcoins, and one bitcoin is worth around $30,000.
+According to these figures, Bitcoin generates more than $200,000 worth of value every 10 minutes.
 If that sounds too good to be true, that’s because it is—in part.

 A single ASIC can consume as much electricity as 500,000 Playstation 3 devices, which is why Bitcoin mining simply isn’t profitable from home.